Turning

 Polyester resin is one of the best types of resin you can use for woodturning.
 But before getting into further details about this type of resin, let it be known that polyester resin smells, and smells strong!

-So, if you decide to use this material for woodturning, be sure to either be in a well-ventilated room or even better, take it outdoors!
+If you decide to use this material for woodturning, be sure to either be in a well-ventilated room or even better, take it outdoors!
 Take all the proper precautions before you start working with this material.

 Having said that, polyester resin is a fairly strong material to work with on a lathe and is also less expensive compared to some other popular types of resin.
 There are two types of polyester resins that you may be encountered within the market.
 These are orthophthalic (for casual use and hobby enthusiasts) and isophthalic (for industrial use).